Gordon Brown: Prime Minister (2007–2010)

 There was speculation during September and early October 2007 about whether Brown would call a snap general election.
-Indeed, the party launched the Not flash, just Gordon advertising campaign, which was seen largely as pre-election promotion of Brown as prime minister; however, Brown announced on 6 October that there would be no election any time soon – despite opinion polls showing that he was capable of winning an election should he call one.
-This proved to be a costly mistake, as during 2008 his party slid behind the Conservatives (led by David Cameron) in the polls.
+The party launched the Not flash, just Gordon advertising campaign, which was seen largely as pre-election promotion of Brown as prime minister.
+On 6 October, Brown announced that there would be no election any time soon – despite opinion polls showing that he was capable of winning an election should he call one.

+This proved to be a costly mistake, as during 2008 his party slid behind the Conservatives, led by David Cameron, in the polls.
 Disputes over political donations, a string of losses in local elections, and by-election losses in Crewe and Glasgow did himself and the government no favours either.
 Brown has since claimed that Labour would have won the 2007 election but he did not believe an early election was in the national interest.

 His political opponents accused him of being indecisive, which Brown denied.
 In July 2008, he supported a new bill extending the pre-charge detention period to 42 days.
 The bill was met with opposition on both sides of the House and backbench rebellion.
 In the end, the bill passed by just nine votes.
 The House of Lords defeated the bill, with Lords characterising it as "fatally flawed, ill thought through and unnecessary", stating that "it seeks to further erode fundamental legal and civil rights".

 Brown was mentioned by the press in the expenses crisis for claiming for the payment of his cleaner; however, no wrongdoing was found and the Commons Authority did not pursue Brown over the claim.
 Meanwhile, the Commons Fees Office stated that a double payment for a £153 plumbing repair bill was a mistake on their part and that Brown had repaid it in full.